 Diesel engines have been an important part of powering machines and automobiles for the longest time.
 These engines are favored because they are very efficient.

 If you continue to play them off, some of the noises can mean the car needs fixing.
 It can save you a lot of trouble and money if you can hear when your vehicle needs a check-up.
-Continue reading below to see the different causes for the rattling of a diesel engine.
+Continue reading below to see the different causes of the rattling of a diesel engine.

-The Diesel Engine’s function
+The Diesel Engine’s Function

 Diesel engines are different from gas engines in terms of fuel combustion.
 Gas engines use spark plugs that utilize electricity for their fuel combustion system.
 This difference in function is why cars that run on gas tend to be quieter than diesel cars.